oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 ### Spring Data Elasticsearch

 Spring Data Elasticsearch is another integration option that adds the Spring Repository abstraction as the data access layer.
 Operations are sent through a client connected to the Elasticsearch node.
 The High Level REST Client is the default client, although Elasticsearch documentation states that this client is deprecated in favor of the Java API Client since version 7.15.
 The Java API Client is not listed as a supported clients yet.
 The Java Transport Client is still supported in Spring Data, but the general recommendation is to use the High Level Client instead.
+Instead of calling the Elasticsearch APIs directly, Spring Data respository and rest template abstractions provide a simplified interface for document operations, encapsulating API requests/responses processing, and exposing a Query interface that has multiple implementations for different levels of query complexity.
+It also also can handle client autoconfiguration and automatic document index mapping for simple use cases.

 The [_Reactive Client_](https://docs.spring.io/spring-data/elasticsearch/docs/current/reference/html/#elasticsearch.clients.reactive) is a Spring Data non official driver, based on WebClient with calls operated directly on the reactive stack.

 [Compatiblity matrix](https://docs.spring.io/spring-data/elasticsearch/docs/current/reference/html/#preface.versions)